This roasted red pepper soup is rich and creamy with a roux base, no cream and no tomato, pure roasted red pepper flavor, simple and delicious!

 - Vegetable Stock.
 Vegetable broth is good.
 You can also use chicken stock or chicken broth.

 - For Serving.
-Crispy croutons, crushed red pepper flakes, sliced chilies, fresh chopped parsley, olive oil or chili oil drizzle
+Crushed red pepper flakes, sliced chilies, fresh chopped parsley, olive oil or chili oil drizzle.

 How to Make Roasted Red Pepper Soup - the Recipe Method

 Roast the Red Peppers.
 Set your oven to broil.
-Slice the poblano peppers in half lengthwise and place them on a lightly oiled baking sheet, skin sides up.
-Alternatively, roast them on a lightly oiled grill over medium heat.
+Slice the red bell peppers in half lengthwise and place them on a lightly oiled baking sheet, skin sides up.
+Or you can grill over medium heat.

-Broil the red peppers for 15 minutes, or until the skins char and blacken.
-They should puff up.
-If using the grill, simply set the red peppers whole onto the hot grill at medium high heat.
+Roast for 15 minutes, or until the skins char and blacken and puff up.
+If using the grill, set the red peppers whole onto the hot grill at medium high heat.
 Turn them every few minutes, until the skins char and blacken.

 See my post on How to Roast Peppers or Roasted Red Peppers for more detailed instructions.